lucanest/mseaboard/README.md

 <img src="public/animatedtitle.gif"/>

-**MSEABOARD** is an interactive web application for visualizing genetic sequences, multiple sequence alignments (MSA), phylogenetic trees, distance matrices (or any data that can be visualized as a 2D heatmap), sequence logos, protein structures, and tabular or numeric datasets.
+**MSEABOARD** is an interactive web application for visualizing genetic sequences, multiple sequence alignments (MSA), phylogenetic trees, matrices (such as distance matrices or any data that can be visualized as a 2D heatmap), sequence logos, protein structures, and tabular or numeric datasets.
 With a customizable layout, the tool enables visualizing different data types in different panels, these can also be linked to each other allowing for interactive and interconnected visualizations, some examples include:

 - An MSA can be linked to  a corresponding phylogenetic tree, then when hovering over a sequence in the MSA panel the corresponding leaf in the tree will be highlighted and vice-versa.
 - A distance matrix can be linked to an MSA, a tree or a protein structure, hovering over a cell in the matrix will then highlight the two corresponding sequences/tree nodes/residues in the 3D structure.

-The full set of features and linking functionalities is described below (note, this README is currently being updated (🚧) and may be incomplete).
+The full set of features and linking functionalities is described below (note, this README is currently being updated (🚧) and may be not be complete or up to date).

  **No installation required**
 - Available online at [https://mseaboard.com](https://mseaboard.com)

 # Usage

-## Uploading and saving data, linking panels and common panel features (🚧):
+## Uploading and saving data:

  **Upload & visualize different data types**
 - **MSA (.fasta/.fas)**: View alignments with colored residues and codon highlighting.
 - **Phylogenetic trees (.nwk/.nhx)**: Explore trees in Newick or NHX format.
-- **Distance matrices (.phy)**: Visualise phylogenetic distance matrices or any data that can be visualized as a 2D heatmap
+- **Distance matrices (.phy)** (🚧): Visualise phylogenetic distance matrices or any data that can be visualized as a 2D heatmap.
 - **Tabular data (.csv/.tsv)**: Select numeric columns for barchart plotting or visualise the data as a table.
 - **Numeric lists (.txt)**: Plot numeric data as barcharts.